eead-csic-compbio/scripting_linux_shell/session1.md

 ls data/dummy*
 ```

 To copy and remove directories is similar, but we need to copy or remove also the contents of the directory.
-That is why we use the `-r` option, which means to do the same command recursively, that is, also with all the contents of the directory:
+That is why we must use the `-r` option, which means to do the same command recursively, that is, also with all the contents of the directory:

 ```
 cp -r data data2